coaxialdolor/coaxial-terminal-ai/readfilesfunction.md

 ### 3.3.
 Contextual Analysis and Prompt Engineering (Modify `terminalai/terminalai_cli.py` and AI provider logic)

 *   In `terminalai/terminalai_cli.py` (or wherever the main AI call is made):
-    *   If `--read-file` is used:
+    *   If `--explain <filepath>` is used:
+        *   Set `file_path_to_read = args.explain`.
         *   Call `file_reader.read_project_file()`.
+        *   If successful, construct a system prompt including file content, path, CWD.
+        *   The user query part of the prompt will be a **predefined template**, e.g.,
+            ```
+            "The user wants an explanation of the file '{filepath}' (absolute path: '{abs_filepath}') located in their current working directory '{cwd}'.
+            File Content:
+            ---
+            {file_content}
+            ---
+            Please summarize this file, explain its likely purpose, and describe its context within a typical project structure found in this directory.
+            If relevant, also identify any other files or modules it appears to reference or interact with."
+            ```
+        *   The `user_query` passed to the AI provider will be this predefined template.
+    *   Else if `--read-file <filepath>` is used (and `--explain` was not):
+        *   Set `file_path_to_read = args.read_file`.
+        *   Call `file_reader.read_project_file()`.
-        *   If successful, construct a new system prompt or augment the user query for the AI provider.
+        *   If successful, construct a system prompt including file content, path, CWD, and the **user's actual query (`args.query`)**.
-        *   The prompt should include:
+        *   The prompt should guide the AI to use the file content to answer the user's specific query, e.g.:
-            *   The user's original query (e.g., "Explain this file").
-            *   The file path.
-            *   The full file content (or a significant portion if very large, with a note).
-            *   The current working directory (`cwd`).
-            *   A specific instruction to the AI, e.g.:
             ```
             "The user has provided the content of the file '{filepath}' located in their current working directory '{cwd}'.
             File Content:
             ---
             {file_content}
             ---
             Based on this file and their query '{user_query}', please provide an explanation.
             If relevant, identify any other files or modules it appears to reference or interact with, considering standard import statements or common patterns for its file type.
             Focus on its role within a typical project structure if it seems to be part of a larger application in '{cwd}'."
             ```

 ### 3.4.
 Identifying File Interactions (Initial Simple Approach)